 In the main detention centre and in prisons, there are leaflets available on the general rights and obligations of detainees, but no information available on the asylum procedure.
 This often leads to persons not understanding that they may have an asylum claim or not understanding the asylum procedures, right to apply for legal aid and/or access to remedies.
-According to the Refugee Law, each detained applicant should be informed immediately in writing, in a language which he or she either understands or reasonably is supposed to understand, the reasons for detention, judicial remedies, and the possibility of applying for free legal assistance and representation in such proceedings in accordance with the Legal Aid Law.
-In practice, detainees are provided with a detention order that includes the articles of the law based on which they are detained and, in brief, the remedies available (see Detention).
+According to the Refugee Law, each detained applicant should be informed immediately in writing, in a language which he or she either understands or reasonably is supposed to understand, the reasons for detention, judicial remedies, and the possibility of applying for free legal assistance and representation in such proceedings in accordance with the Legal Aid Law.274 In practice, detainees are provided with a detention order that includes the articles of the law based on which they are detained and, in brief, the remedies available (see Detention).
 There is no justification on the individual reasons or facts or on procedures to access the available remedies.

-In late 2019, the Cyprus Refugee Council published a leaflet that was made available in the main detention centre that includes information on the basis of detention, available remedies, legal aid, and how these can be accessed.
-In 2020 it was disseminated.
+In late 2019, the Cyprus Refugee Council published a leaflet that was made available in the main detention centre that includes information on the basis of detention, available remedies, legal aid, and how these can be accessed,275 that was also disseminated in 2020.
+In 2021, due to unavailability of new copies, no further informational leaflets have been disseminated.

-According to the Rights of Persons who are Arrested and Detained Law, every detainee has the right to have meetings with his or her lawyer.
+According to the Rights of Persons who are Arrested and Detained Law, 276 every detainee has the right to have meetings with his or her lawyer.
 Lawyers appointed by detainees, legal representatives of NGOs working on asylum issues or UNHCR representatives, can visit asylum seekers in the detention centre and hold meetings with detainees confidentially.
 No major obstacle has been identified in the process of visitation of lawyers, however representatives of NGOs or UNHCR are obliged to send prior notification of their intention to visit the detention centre or a detainee, whereas lawyers are not.
-In 2020 due to the measures taken to address Covid-19, access to detention and prison was at times not possible.
+In 2020, due to the measures taken to address COVID-19, access to detention centres was at times not possible.
+Already in 2021 however, no similar issues were registered.